kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

   The values are clearly labelled on the PCB.
 Note R37 is a 1/2 watt resistor and slightly bigger than the other resistors.
 - Diodes, fitting CR5-CR8 (1N4148), and then CR4 (1N4001) last
-- Ceramic disc capacitors with specific values - C3, C13, C17, C18, C43, C48, C50, C57, C60, C61, C105, C105
+- Ceramic disc capacitors with specific values - C3, C13, C17, C18, C43, C48, C50, C57, C60, C61, C105, C106
   These capacitors are labelled on the board in the standard 3 digit notation, 2 digit value, 1 digit exponent
 - Then all remaining (Decoupling) 100nf (104) ceramic disk capacitors.
 There are approximately 50 of these.
 - Next install IC sockets, preferably all IC's should be socketed.
 Don't install IC's at this point.
-  As a minimum you should have sockets for large scale components CPU,RAM,ROM, etc (U9, U15, U37, U42, Z48).
+  As a minimum you should have sockets for large scale components CPU,RAM,ROM, etc, and some other more sensitive components Z3 (SN75452), Z25 (LM3900), U60 (74HCU04)
-  U50 is also advisable to install a socket for.
 - All Resistor Packs.
 These are labelled as RPxxx on PCB and clearly indicate the value
 - 4 way DIP Jumper Switch pack, SW10
 - 10.6445 Mhz Crystal Y1.
 See Parts guide for more information.